oksmoke21/lottery-application/README.md

 Steps to running app:

-1)Install all dependencies in root folder & client folder (/client/) by navigating to both directories and running npm install --save
+1) Install all dependencies in root folder & client folder (/client/) by navigating to both directories and running npm install --save

 2) Set environment variables as defined in .env.example